Next steps

 Top tip: ensure your disaster recovery site is configured to automatically replicate workloads and support real-time recovery.

-Your disaster recovery plan isn’t complete until it’s been tested.
-This is without question, the most important step, firstly because it will demonstrate your success in applying all of the previous steps.
-Secondly, unless you’ve tested your plan, you quite simply do not know if it will be successful if you need to use it.
+Your disaster recovery plan isn't complete until it's been tested.
+This is arguably the most critical step to get right - firstly because it will demonstrate your success in applying all of the previous steps, and secondly because unless you've tested your plan, you simply don't know whether it will hold up when you need it most.

 Regular testing: